danamini/aichat/readme.md

 Sentiment Score         [negative]
 ```

 Calls to the Open AI Service use [tokens](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them).
-The token's use are formatted as [p/t/c] to show `Prompt Tokens`, `Usage Tokens` and `Completion Tokens`.
+The token's use is formatted as [p/t/c] to show `Prompt Tokens`, `Usage Tokens` and `Completion Tokens`.

 ## Contributing